ctools/ctools/doc/source/users/reference_manual/ctmapcube.rst

 cube may be either linear, logarithmic, or custom defined using an input file.

-ctmapcube generates a map cube FITS file comprising two extensions.
+:ref:`ctmapcube` generates a map cube FITS file comprising two extensions.
 The primary extension contains a 3-dimensional image containing the map cube values.
 A second extension named ``ENERGIES`` contains a binary table that defines the energy values of each map in the cube.